About the event

 Jason Fletcher MS’03, MA’05, PhD’06, professor, La Follette School of Public Affairs and the Department of Sociology at UW–Madison

 Fletcher researches questions about how public policy intersects with genetic data, what our genes can predict about how society functions, and how we should use the data responsibly.
 He specializes in health economics, the economics of education, and child and adolescent health policy; his research includes examining social-network effects on adolescent education and health outcomes.

 |8 p.m.||Event concludes|

 Light refreshments will be served.

-This free event is open to all, but registration by May 31 is strongly recommended!
+This event is free and open to all, but we strongly encourage registration.

 Complimentary parking is available in a heated parking pavilion in the 800 block of North Prospect Avenue.
 (There is easy access to the University Club’s entrance under the porte cochère.)
 If that parking structure is full, you may park outside in a service lot on North Marshall Street, adjacent to the heated garage.

 Questions?
 Contact Jordan Langer at email@example.com or 1-608-308-5430.